Learn. Empower.

 Yes.
 Lifewater Canada respects individuals’ privacy and are committed to keeping personal information accurate, confidential, secure, and private.
 Details are summarized in our Privacy Policy.

 In shallow African aquifers, bio-fouling and chemical precipitation may limit the life of some wells, but most should last decades or centuries!
-When wells stop being used, it is usually because users have moved away (such as a decommissioned refugee camp), handpumps break down (they need maintenance every 6 to 36 months), natural groundwater quality is unpleasant (high iron staining, sulfur rotten egg smells, etc.), or the wells were improperly constructed.
+When wells stop being used, it is usually because users have moved away (such as a decommissioned refugee camp), handpumps break down (they need basic maintenance every 6 to 36 months), natural groundwater quality is unpleasant (high iron staining, sulfur rotten egg smells, etc.), or the wells were improperly constructed.

 There are usually far more construction problems with wells that are dug by hand rather than drilled by machine.
 The problems include the wells being too shallow (so they empty during dry season) or having poor annular seals (surface contamination makes water unsafe to drink).